Skip to Content

 • Better quality knives will last longer.
 The higher the quality of the knives, the longer the knives will last, and they will be more pleasurable to use.
 Always buy the best knives you can with the budget you have.

 • Should you choose Japanese kitchen knives?
 Japanese knives are amazing knives to use, and every cook should own at least one Japanese knife, just for the experience.
-However, these knives are usually single-purpose and require more care in using and maintaining than other knives.
+However, these knives are usually single-purpose and require more care to use and maintain than other knives.
 A Gyuto or a Santoku are good options to have in your knife collection.

 • Knife handle material.
 The material the knife handle is made from can influence the use and care of the knife.
 The handle must be durable and comfortable.
 Organic materials such as wood require more care but often give a better feel in the hand.
 Synthetic materials are easier to clean but can become slippery when wet or used with messy ingredients.